 Access control and arrival detection in a home environment

 Consider a parent with children of ages 10 and 7 years.
 The parent wants to block access to the home 802.11/Wi-Fi and control access to Internet content based on the user of various devices.
 For example, the parent has a laptop and a smartphone, and the children each have an age-appropriate laptop and the older child has a smartphone.
 The parent wants all these devices to be recognized when attaching to the Wi-Fi, without launching an application or using a portal.
 And, this needs to use a method that the kids can’t hack and circumvent.
 When one of the childrens’ friends visits, their device(s) should be given only very limited access (if any at all) to the Wi-Fi and Internet; thus unknown devices need to be distinguishable from one of the family’s devices.
+Parental control offered in Wi-Fi routers is usually based on the MAC address of the device.

-Similarly, two trends in home automation are converging: use of 802.11/Wi-Fi as the ‘backbone’ of the automation system; and a feature of the automation system which allows it to recognize when one of the residents arrives and “welcoming” them home by turning on lights, music, etc., tailed to the individual.
+Similarly, two trends in home automation are converging: use of 802.11/Wi-Fi as the ‘backbone’ of the automation system; and a feature of the automation system which allows it to recognize when one of the residents arrives and “welcoming” them home by turning on lights, music, etc., tailored to the individual.
 This convergence means that using Wi-Fi to detect the individual’s arrival, by detecting their personal Wi-Fi device (smartphone, etc.) is a highly desirable capability.
+Currently, this device recognition is usually done based on the MAC address.

-Randomized MAC address impacts
+Randomized or Changing MAC address impacts

-The home Wi-Fi network has little value in changing its MAC address with any frequency, since there is little privacy loss in knowing that a MAC address associated with the home is detected in the home.
-However, the phones and laptops changing their MAC addresses frequently enough for privacy/anti-tracking reasons means that the home network cannot recognize or determine when a “authorized” phone is in range and should be allowed on the network, or what permissions should be granted once it is associated.
+The home Wi-Fi network itself has little value in changing its MAC address with any frequency, since there is little privacy loss in knowing that a MAC address associated with the home is detected in the home.
+However, the phones and laptops using a randomized MAC address means that the home network cannot recognize or determine when a “authorized” phone is in range and should be allowed on the network, or what permissions should be granted once it is associated.
+If the randomized address is static, this can be resolved by providing the user easy and clear access to the address actually in use, to configure this address into the home system.
+However, a changing MAC address will defeat this ability.

 Rapidly changing MAC address impacts